jeffweltman/StarsStripesAndBeer/Presentation/StarsStripsAndBeerFinal.md

 W&W Analytics has been commissioned by *Stars, Stripes, and Beer Co.* to analyze the Craft Beer market in the United States and to determine any associative relationship between primary beer characteristics.

-The owners would like to grow their business, and would like any insight we may provide to enable them to make the best decision to increase their market share.
-Specifically, they would like to have a better understanding of the relationship between ABV and IBU by state.
-They suspect that refining the ABV and IBU levels of their crafted beers would be key to gaining more market share of the craft beer segment.
+The owners would like to grow their business and would like any insight we may provide to enable them to make the best decisions to increase their market share.
+Specifically, they would like to have a better understanding of the relationship between ABV and IBU across each of the 50 states in the United States.
+They suspect that refining the ABV and IBU levels of their craft beers would be key to gaining more market share of the craft beer segment.

 ## Project Description
 W&W Analytics has been commissioned by *Stars, Stripes, and Beer Co.* - hereafter referred to as *SS&B* - to analyze a sample of the craft beer market in order to answer the following research questions: